Ryan Routh: Trial

+Routh's trial began on September 8, 2025.
+His jury was selected the following day.
+During jury selection, Judge Cannon spent several minutes related to a question submitted by Routh, which he did not use.
+The approximated question was; "If you were driving down the street and saw a turtle trying to cross the road, would you stop to help it or continue driving?"
+Routh explained that he placed an "X" next to the question when he submitted it, because he "did not think it was very good."
+Approximately 50 witnesses were listed.

-Routh's trial began on September 8, 2025, and his jury was selected the following day.
-On September 11, Routh delivered an opening argument that began with a series of tangential historical references unrelated to his case, which lasted five minutes before Judge Cannon stopped him and ordered the jury out of the room.
-She told Routh that in an opening statement, he is only allowed to talk about valid evidence in an objective and non-argumentative way.
-When the jury returned, Routh began by insulting them, claiming that the case meant "absolutely nothing."
-Judge Cannon immediately dismissed the jury again and explained that Routh had violated the rules laid out in court and that opening statements were over.
+On September 11, Routh delivered his opening statement, full of tangential historical references, including Adolf Hitler, Vladimir Putin, and the "birth of humanity".
+Routh got emotional.
+After five minutes Judge Cannon stopped him and ordered the jury out of the room.
+She told Routh that opening statements are allowed to talk only about valid evidence in an objective and non-argumentative way.
+When the jury returned, Routh began by insulting them, claiming that the case meant "absolutely nothing".
+Judge Cannon immediately dismissed the jury again and explained that Routh had again violated the rules and ended opening statements.

-On September 12, FBI agent Aaron Casey presented a 3D reconstruction of the assassination attempt to the court.
-On September 15, the FBI confirmed that Routh's DNA matched the fingerprints found on the SKS semi-automatic 7.62x39 caliber rifle that Routh left behind at the scene of the assassination attempt.
-Photos of inside Routh's vehicle, as well as receipts, were also shown to the court that day, in which authorities revealed that Routh spent the last month prior to the assassination attempt living in a parking lot of a local gas station in the Palm Beach County area while conducting surveillance.
+On September 12, FBI agent Aaron Casey presented a 3D reconstruction of the assassination attempt.
+On September 15, the FBI confirmed that Routh's DNA matched DNA on the rifle that he left at the scene.
+Photos of the inside of Routh's vehicle, as well as gas station surveillance footage and receipts, were shown to the court that day, showing that Routh spent the month prior to the incident living in a parking lot of a local truck stop area while surveilling the area.
+During this time, Routh adopted the alias "Brian Wilson" and gave that name to truck stop employees and wrote it on a tag he kept on his vehicle and on a piece of paper found at his arrest.

-On September 20, Routh filed a motion to the court to drop all of the charges against him, claiming that since the gun was never fired, prosecutors have "yet to prove" an assassination attempt on Trump took place.
-He also argued that the area outside Trump's golf course was a public right of way, giving anyone the right to be there with a weapon.
-On September 22, Routh rested his case after he only called three witnesses, and told Judge Cannon that he would not be taking the stand to testify in his own case, a notion he had previously considered.
-By that point, a total of 38 people have testified at the trial as witnesses, including Robert Fercano and Tommy McGee.
+On September 20, Routh filed a motion to drop the charges, claiming that since the gun was never fired, prosecutors had "yet to prove" an assassination attempt on Trump took place.
+He argued that the area outside Trump's golf course was a public right of way, giving anyone the right to be there with a weapon.
+On September 22, Routh called three witnesses and rested his case.
+He had told Judge Cannon that he would not take the stand.
+At that point, 38 of the 50 witnesses had testified, including Robert Fercano, Tommy McGee and the Plata brothers.
+Routh's statements and arguments totaled about 42 minutes.